slowproj/slowdash/docs/UserModule.md

 ---

 # Applications
-In Slow-Dash projects, user Python module can be used for:
+User Module is a Python module placed in a SlowDash project directory, and can be used for:

 - sending data to the web interface (table, tree, etc)
 - dispatching "command" from the web interface

+and as an advanced usage,

+- override SlowDash Web API to extend or modify it.

 SlowTask is an extension of the user module, and it should be good for most simple cases.
 User module is provided for full flexibility beyond SlowTask.